 Remember these things when using this method:

-1. The technique described in these web pages is limited to drilling a two inch or three inch hole about 35 feet.
-I think with sufficient patience you might be able to get a two inch hole to 40 feet but that would be pushing it.
-The limitation results from the lack of limited water flow.
-Add a good mud pump to the equation and it is possible to go deeper.
+• 1.
+The technique described in these web pages is limited to drilling a two inch or three inch hole about 25 to 30 feet.
+The limitation results from the lack of limited water flow and the problem of the walls of the hole caving in on the drillpipe.
+Add bentonite mix to your water flow and you will probably add 10 feet to the well.
+With the “head start” method you can add 10 feet.
+Add a good mud pump to the equation and it is possible to go significantly deeper.

-6. Unless you are putting in an injection well for a geothermal system always use a well screen.
-Drill several feet deeper than the water table and when you have worked the drill pipe until it is good and loose, take the water fitting off the top, quickly put well screen connected to a smaller pipe down through the drill pipe.
-When you feel the well screen hit bottom, raise the drill pipe enough that the well screen is exposed at the bottom.
+• 6.
+Always, always, always use a well screen.
+Drill 15 or 20 feet deeper than the water table (if you can) and when you have worked the drill pipe until it is good and loose, take the water fitting off the top, quickly put well screen connected to a smaller pipe down through the drill pipe.
+When you feel the well screen hit bottom, raise the drill pipe and take it out of the ground, leaving only the well screen pipe.